 NCIt codes are used in various software applications to represent a wide range of medical terminology, including occupations, medical procedure locations, and report types.
-The Electronic Medical Device Reporting (eMDR) system uses these codes to represent the MedWatch 3500A paper form as an XML document.
-For this reason, electronic MDR reporters may use FDA codes or NCIt codes when entering adverse event codes into the 3500A XML document.
+The Electronic Medical Device Reporting (eMDR) system uses these codes to represent the MedWatch FDA Form 3500A paper form as an XML document.
+For this reason, electronic MDR reporters may use FDA codes or NCIt codes when entering adverse event codes into the FDA Form 3500A XML document.

 The FDA is a participant in the IMDRF Adverse Event Terminology working group, which aims to improve and harmonize medical device adverse event coding among participating regulatory agencies.
 This working group maintains a guidance document with seven annexes containing the IMDRF codes, which are posted to the IMDRF documents repository.